 Where an asset is young in age and shows no significant signs of wear and tear its remaining useful life is calculated by subtracting its age from its useful life as determined above.

-Where Council does not have accurate records of year of construction, and for older assets where an aged based approach for determining remaining life is not considered appropriate, remaining lives of assets are estimated utilising the following condition scoring system:
+Where Council does not have accurate records of year of construction, and for older assets where an aged based approach for determining remaining life is not considered appropriate, remaining lives of assets are estimated.